Visa Card No: 4216 8900 0483 1265

 Read More

-KSPBS library is a research Library and it is the most resourceful information centre in the region in the field of Buddhist and English Studies in Rakhine State.
-History of the school library goes back to Sri Lanka because most of the books were collected in Sri Lanka during the time of studying of the Venerable.
-The main purpose of the KSPBS library is to provide a quality service to support the teaching and research needs of KSPBS faculty and scholars.
-The collection building manner of the library mainly devoted to Buddhism and its sectarian divisions.
+The library of the Kingthar Institute is a research Library and it is by far one of the most resourceful information centers in the region with full of academic references, specifically in the fields of Buddhist and English studies.
+History of the school library goes back to Sri Lanka because most of the books were collected in Sri Lanka during the studying time of the Former Chief Incumbent of the Monastery Venerable Dr. Ashon Nyanuttara.
+The main purpose of the KI library is to provide a quality service to support the teaching and research needs of the KI faculty, scholars, and student teachers.
+The collection building manner of the library is mainly devoted to Buddhism and its sectarian divisions.

 Read More